seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Why?

 **DOMITIUS ENOBARBUS**
-A’ bears the third part of the world, man; see’st
+A' bears the third part of the world, man; see'st
 not?

 **MENAS**